 - Affordability.
 Dry van shipping is more affordable than many other hauling methods.

 The primary challenge of dry vans is the wood floor.
-Wood is easily damaged by moisture and condensation, which can mean more frequent repairs.
+Wood is easily damaged by moisture and condensation, meaning more frequent repairs.
 This moisture can come from the freight itself or open doors, especially when unloading or loading during bad weather.

 What are reefer trailers?

 A reefer trailer or refrigerated trailer is a trailer that can be temperature controlled using a kind of portable HVAC system.
 Reefers often haul several LTL shipments in one load to more than one location.
-Anything perishable or that requires a certain stable temperature can be hauled in a reefer.
-Find specific types of reefer loads on a load board that caters to shippers with perishable freight.
-Examples: frozen goods, perishable foods, chemicals, and even pharmaceuticals.
+Anything perishable or that requires a specific stable temperature can be moved in a reefer unit.

 The reefer truck has several parts, including an evaporator, condenser, compressor, and the reefer engine attached to the trailer that runs the HVAC system.
-It’s also much more insulated than a typical dry van.
-But the dimensions are similar at 48′ to 55′ long, 13′ 6″ high, and 102″ wide.
+It’s also much more insulated than in dry van trucking, but the dimensions are similar at 48′ to 55′ long, 13′ 6″ high, and 102″ wide.
 The difference is the interior cargo space, which is usually smaller because of insulation.

 Floors are usually metal because it handles temperature changes and moisture much better than wood.

-- Demand: There will always be a need to transport perishable goods.
-Since there are so many fewer trailers, it is typically easy to find reefer loads.
-That’s why reefer load rates are often higher than dry van load rates.
+- Demand.
+There will always be a need to transport perishable goods.
+Besides food items, there are also medicine and cosmetic items that need tight temperature control, so it’s usually easy to find reefer loads.

-- Versatility: You don’t have to carry only refrigerated loads.
-You can also carry dry goods and other temperature-sensitive loads with a reefer trailer.
+- Versatility.
+You don’t have to carry only refrigerated loads.
+You can also carry dry goods and other temperature-sensitive loads with reefer trucks.

-- Security: Reefer trailers are also easy to secure and excellent at protecting freight from weather and theft.
+- Security.
+Reefer trailers are easy to secure and excellent at protecting freight from weather and theft.

 - Reefer trailers come with extra responsibilities.
-You have to clean the trailer thoroughly between loads and control and monitor the cooling equipment and trailer temperature.
+You should clean the trailer thoroughly between loads and control and monitor the cooling equipment and trailer temperature.